New car warranties and services

 New vehicle (manufacturer's) warranties

-When you buy a new vehicle a usual "term" of the contract is that the manufacturer will "guarantee" the vehicle - usually, for a limited period of time, provided the vehicle is used correctly.
+When you buy a new vehicle the manufacturer will "guarantee" the vehicle, usually for a limited period of time, provided the vehicle is used correctly.

 A manufacturer's warranty sets out promises by the manufacturer to repair any defects in the product, in certain circumstances.